mongodb/motor/doc/examples/type_hints.rst

 Typed Command
 -------------
-When using the :meth:`~motor.motor_asyncio.AsyncIOMotorDatabase.command`, you can specify the document type by providing a custom :class:`~bson.codec_options.CodecOptions`:
+When using the :meth:`~motor.motor_asyncio.AsyncIOMotorDatabase.command`, you can specify the document type by providing a custom :class:`~pymongo.codec_options.CodecOptions`:

 .. code-block:: python